Commoble/cant-sleep-clowns-will-eat-me/README.md

 Built jars are available here https://www.curseforge.com/minecraft/mc-mods/cant-sleep-clowns-will-eat-me

-This mod is configurable; the default config below is generated at `<save-folder>/serverconfig/cant-sleep-clowns-will-eat-me-server.toml` when a new world is created.
+This mod is configurable; the default config below is generated at `<minecraftfolder>/config/cant_sleep_clowns_will_eat_me-common.toml` the first time minecraft is launched with the mod present.

 ```toml
 #Whether highlighting of sleep-preventing monsters is enabled.
 Set this to false to disable the feature.